Dating the One You Married, Part 2:

 And I noticed something else: I found that two emotional needs men tended to rank highest (sexual fulfillment and recreational companionship) and two women tended to rank highest (affection and intimate conversation) were consistently met in almost all dating and marriage relationships when couples were in love with each other.
 In fact, the meeting of those four emotional needs consistently seemed to define a romantic relationship.

-But if the needs of men and women are so different, why are couples who are not yet in love successful in meeting each other’s emotion needs while dating?
+But if the needs of men and women are so different, why are couples who are not yet in love successful in meeting each other’s emotional needs while dating?

 Truth is, they’re not very successful, at least at first.